Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * Macro calls can be nested (i.e. a macro can call another macro).
 From RRF v3.4.0, the maximum stack depth is 10.
 This is the maximum number of macro calls and M120 commands that may be nested.
+Deamon.g will also use up one of them.
 However, there is also a limit on the number of open files, which is 20 on Duet 3 and 10 on Duet 2.
 For example, on Duet 2 if you have a print running from SD card and logging enabled, you will be limited to a macro nesting depth of 8.
 * **P** parameter:
   * In RRF 3.x and later, quotation marks around the filename are mandatory.
 In RRF2.x and earlier, the filename can be enclosed in quotes if required.
 See [Quoted Strings](/User_manual/Reference/Gcodes#quoted-strings){target=_blank} for details.
   * The filename may include a path to a subdirectory.
 For relative paths, the default folder is /sys.
 Absolute file paths are also supported starting with "0:/" for the internal SD card or "1:/" for the external SD card if fitted.